-1. On the Transport Layer Security page, look in the Domains list for the TLS domain name you created and review the State.
+1. On the Shared and procured TLS page, look in the Domains list for the TLS domain name you created and review the State.

 2. When the State changes to Verification required (usually only a few minutes after Fastly receives your request), click the Verify link.
 The Verify TLS domain window appears.